MRtrix3/cmdline-tutorial/docs/introduction.rst

 -------------------------

 The command line is simply a way of passing instructions to the computer.
-It is a text-only interface, and commands are supplied to the shell by typing them in and pressing the return key.
+It is a text-only interface, and commands are supplied by typing them in and pressing the return key.
 Any output produced by these commands is printed out on the same text interface.
 Although daunting at first, the command line provides a very rich interface to the available functionality, and it is worth